-Impairment: Under Alternative 1 no wetland resources specific to the park's purpose would be discernibly affected, and there would be no change to the natural and cultural integrity of the park, nor effects to the resource values highlighted in the 2002 General Management Plan, therefore Alternative 1 would not impair the park's wetlands.
+Impairment: Under Alternative 1, the changes in wetland resources would not rise to the level of impairment.
+There would be no change to the natural integrity of the park, nor effects to the resource values highlighted in the 2002 General Management Plan.
+Therefore there would be no impairment of wetland resources or values under Alternative 1.